NIX Thrives In Tampa, One Month After Headquarters Relocation

-TAMPA, FL / ACCESSWIRE / February 7, 2024 / Almost a month after its official relocation to Tampa, Florida, NIX, a global software development company, is experiencing the positive benefits of its move from St. Petersburg, Florida.
+- Anna Vorobiova, Head of Business Development at NIXTAMPA, FLORIDA, UNITED STATES, February 8, 2024 /EINPresswire / -- Almost a month after its official relocation to Tampa, Florida, NIX, a global software development company, is experiencing the positive benefits of its move from St. Petersburg, Florida.
 The company's new headquarters, located in the heart of Tampa's thriving tech scene, fosters innovation, collaboration, and deeper client relationships.
-NIX Celebrates Grand Opening of Tampa Office

 NIX's dedication to exceeding client expectations finds fertile ground in Tampa's supportive business ecosystem.
 The city's proximity to major business centers and transportation hubs further enhances NIX's ability to connect seamlessly with clients and partners, ensuring efficient communication.